Transportation

 The M2 Shuttle runs between Cambridge and the Longwood Medical Area.
 Harvard students, scholars, faculty, and staff can ride the M2 Shuttle for free by presenting their Harvard ID.
 Family members of Harvard affiliates must purchase tickets for the shuttle.
 M2 Shuttle schedules and live tracker are available here.
 Information about other Longwood Medical Area shuttle routes is available here.

 The public transportation system in the Boston area is called the MBTA or the "T".
 The "T" consists of subway, bus, and commuter rail services.
-Street signs indicate subway or bus stops.
 Service runs seven days a week from approximately 5:00 am to 12:30 am.
-Bus schedules may found on the MBTA website.
+Schedules, maps, and fare information can be found on the MBTA website.

 The Subway